raikens1/mutation_rate/readme.md

 ### 5. Analysis in R

-Almost all of the analyses for this paper done in R are documented in several Rmarkdown analyses.
-These can be found in the 'analysis/results' directory.
+Almost all of the analyses for this paper done in R are documented in a handful of Rmarkdown files.
+These can be found in the 'analysis/workflows_finished' directory.

 ## Contents